bohdankolomiiets/bohdankolomiiets.github.io/index.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us:
+If you have any questions about this Privacy Policy, please contact us: **bohdan.kolomiiets.tech@gmail.com**

-- **Support Email:** bohdan.kolomiiets.tech@gmail.com